Collaboration with Nazi Germany and Fascist Italy: Ciscaucasia

-By January 28, 1942, Israilov had decided to extend the uprising from Chechens and Ingush to eleven of the dominant ethnic groups in the Caucasus by forming the Special Party of Caucasus Brothers (OKPB), with the aim of an 'armed struggle with Bolshevik barbarism and Russian despotism'.
+By 28 January 1942, Israilov had decided to extend the uprising from Chechens and Ingush to eleven of the dominant ethnic groups in the Caucasus by forming the Special Party of Caucasus Brothers (OKPB), with the aim of an 'armed struggle with Bolshevik barbarism and Russian despotism'.
 In February 1942, another Chechen ex-communist, Mairbek Sheripov, organized a rebellion in Shatoi and tried to take Itum-Kale.
 His forces united with Israilov's army relying on the expected arrival of the German Wehrmacht.
 In neighbouring Dagestan rebels also took the neighbourhoods of Novolakskaya and Dylym.
 The insurrection provoked many Chechen and Ingush soldiers of the Red Army to desert.
 Some sources claim that the total number of the mountaineers deserting reached 62,750, exceeding the number of mountaineer fighters in the Red Army.
 In fact, this figure refers to the whole North Caucasus for the whole period of the war.

-On August 25, 1942, nine German-trained saboteurs from Abwehr's Nordkaukasisches Sonderkommando Schamil landed near the village of Berzhki in the area of Galashki, where they recruited 13 local Chechens for their cause.
+On 25 August 1942, nine German-trained saboteurs from Abwehr's Nordkaukasisches Sonderkommando Schamil landed near the village of Berzhki in the area of Galashki, where they recruited 13 local Chechens for their cause.
 Later in August and September, a total of 40 German agents were dropped in various locations.
 All of these groups received active assistance from up to 100 Chechens.
 Their mission was to seize the Grozny petroleum refinery in order to prevent its destruction by the retreating Soviets, and to hold it until the German First Panzer Army arrived.
 However, the German offensive stalled after capturing only the ethnic-Russian town of Malgobek in Ingushetia.
 The Germans made concerted efforts to coordinate with Israilov, but his refusal to cede control of his revolutionary movement to the Germans, and his continued insistence on German recognition of Chechen independence, led many Germans to consider Israilov as unreliable, and his plans unrealistic.
 Although the Germans were able to undertake covert operations in Chechnyasuch as the sabotage of Grozny oil fieldsattempts at a German–Chechen alliance floundered.

 Collaboration beyond Europe with the European Axis powers

-Egypt and the Palestine mandate
+Palestine mandate

-The well-publicized Arab-Jewish clash in Mandatory Palestine from 1936 to 1939, and the rise of Nazi Germany, began to affect Jewish relations with Egyptian society, despite the fact that the number of active Zionists was small.
-Local militant and nationalistic societies, like the Young Egypt Party and the Society of Muslim Brothers, circulated false reports claiming that Jews and the British were destroying holy places in Jerusalem, and other reports that hundreds of Arab women and children were being killed.
-Some of this antisemitism was fueled by an association between Hitler's regime and anti-imperialist Arab activists.
-One activist, Haj Amin al-Husseini, received Nazi funds for the Muslim Brotherhood to print and distribute thousands of anti-Semitic propaganda pamphlets.

-In the 1940s the situation worsened.
-Sporadic pogroms began in 1942.
+Haj Amin al-Husseini received Nazi funds for the Muslim Brotherhood to print and distribute thousands of antisemitic propaganda pamphlets.